AJPnKW/my_TV_Movie/docs/FULL authoritative spec/Section 8 — Scripts.md

 - preparing the local dataset for UI consumption

 This section describes **what each script must accomplish**, **what data it interacts with**, and **what guarantees it must uphold**, without specifying algorithms or code‑like logic.

 ---

+# **8.0.1 — Phase 4.x Update Notes (New)**
+The following updates apply to the script ecosystem as of Phase 4.x:

+### **A. watchlist.html (Section 4.9)**
+- watchlist.html is a **standalone, non‑SPA page**
+- It loads `data.json` directly
+- It uses **inline JavaScript** (the only exception in the system)
+- It does **not** use SPA modules or the SPA rendering pipeline
+- No script in this section is responsible for watchlist.html behavior

+### **B. Asset Requirements (Section 7)**
+Scripts that download or validate assets must ensure:
+- posters, backdrops, network logos, and streaming icons exist locally
+- no external URLs remain in metadata
+- all asset paths match the canonical hierarchy

+### **C. Data.json Integrity**
+All scripts must ensure:
+- deterministic field formatting
+- no schema drift
+- no conflicting metadata merges
+- no removal of fields required by watchlist.html

+---